ratanvarghese-crates/radnelac/README.md

 # radnelac

-This is a crate for calendrical calculations: given a day represented in one timekeeping system, this crate can create the representation for the same day in another timekeeping system.
+This is a Rust crate for calendrical calculations: given a day represented in one timekeeping system, this crate can create the representation for the same day in another timekeeping system.